by C.H. Weaver M.D. Medical Editor updated 6/2019

-Patients with advanced melanoma lived twice as long without disease progression when they were treated with a combination of new targeted therapies compared to treatment with a single agent.1
+Patients with advanced melanoma live twice as long without disease progression when they are treated with combinations of the BRAF and MEK inhibitor precision cancer medicines compared to treatment with chemotherapy or a single BRAF or MEK inhibitor.
+(1-12)

 BRAF & MEK Kinase Inhibitors